jadelapuente/14jdelap.github.io/content/posts/python-decimal-module-performance-optimization.md

 $ find -name "*.c" | wc -l 839
 ```

 Almost 840 C files!
-I almost feel catfished, I thought this was a Python — not a C — wheel.
+I almost feel catfished.
+Wasn't this Python — why this C code?

+> As a side note, while Python the language specification isn't tied to a specific language the standard Python interpreter implementation — what most people refer to as "Python" — is a program called CPython.
+There's other interpreter implementations with different trade-offs, like Jython (a Python implementation in Java) and Pypy (a Python implementation in Python).

 This is because Python heavily uses C extensions in both the interpreter and Python wheels for 2 reasons: